Danbing

+At first, eggs were added to scallion pancakes.
+Later, a no-knead flour batter version appeared, which was made of flour, cornstarch and sweet potato flour.
+In 1994, mass-produced omelet crust appeared in the factory, which promoted the popularity of omelet pancakes.
+The popularization of scallion pancakes, but the taste is different from that of scallion pancakes, which are lighter and more flexible.

 History

-Like many other Taiwanese dishes, the original version of the danbing came from mainland China with the Kuomintang after the Chinese civil war ended in 1949.
+Like many other Taiwanese dishes, the original version of the danbing came from mainland China with the Kuomintang after the Chinese Civil War ended in 1949.
 However, gradually over time, the dish has been modified to suit the taste of local Taiwanese people and has since become a unique Taiwanese breakfast dish and an icon of Taiwanese cuisine.
-One distinctive change made to the original recipe is that sweet potato powder is mixed into the dough to give it a unique texture that makes it more chewy, or Q, as Taiwanese people call it.
+One distinctive change made to the original recipe is that sweet potato powder is mixed into the dough to give it a unique, chewier texture known as Q in Taiwan.
 This became the staple of the Taiwanese danbing, but the different textures were preferred in northern and southern Taiwan.
 In northern Taiwan, the dough is fried with strong fire, giving it a crispy texture.
 On the contrary, the soft and chewy texture is emphasized in the south, and the seasoning is slightly sweeter.
 The dish has recently gained popularity in the United States.

 Variations and accompaniments

-Variations exist on the basic method of preparation that incorporate other flavors and fillings.
+Variations exist on the basic method of preparation that incorporate other flavours and fillings.
 Other ingredients, such as tuna chunks and minced pork, are sometimes added with the egg.
-In Taiwan, the pancakes are often served with soy sauce or sweet chili sauce.
+Vegetarian danbing. include corn added with the egg.In Taiwan, the pancakes are often served with soy sauce or sweet chili sauce.